chop-dbhi/diff-table/README.md

 }
 ```

+### Events

-This type of output is convenient for summary usage, however in some use cases a set of events may be more useful.
+The above type of output is convenient for summary usage, however in some use cases a set of events may be more useful.
 Using the `-events` option will result in the changes being streamed as they are discovered rather than aggregating everything up into a single output object.

 ```
 diff-table \